intricate-potato/intricate-potato.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+Hi, I am Abdullah.
+My research mainly focuses on human impact of artifical intelligence (e.g. language models, recomender systems, etc.), usable, privacy and security (UPS).
+I while in persute of my research endeavor, I found myself turning stones somehwere among the intersection of HCI, Computational Social Science, and ethical considerations of technologies.

+Being in the early stage of my research career, I am currently focused on the technical challenges and at the same time developing motivation foundational and theoratical aspects in a highly multi-desciplinary arena.

+I deeply fascianted by the phenomena of morality, ethics, spirituality and art in its different forms.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.